ChangelogBook a demoSign up

 Context Hub is Hightouch's shared context layer.
 It brings together the knowledge, brand assets, and marketing connections that Agents, Ad Studio, and Lifecycle Studio rely on.
 Instead of managing this configuration separately in each product, you configure it once in Context Hub and it applies everywhere.

-The quality of agent output depends directly on the context you provide.
+Agent output improves with better context.
 Define your metrics, upload brand guidelines, set guardrails, and connect your marketing channels in one place.
 Every agent across your workspace references the same context.

 Context Hub is organized into three pages: